b7w/bviewer/docs/intro/installation.rst

 WSGI server
 ===========

-.. index:: WSGI server
-.. index:: uwsgi
+.. index:: WSGI server, uwsgi

 | To run application as daemon we install *uwsgi*.